integr8ly/cloud-resource-operator/README.md

 These steps detail how to deploy CRO through the Operator Lifecycle Manager (OLM) for development purposes.

 To deploy a new development release through OLM, we need a bundle, index, and operator container image.
+* In order to pull the base image you need to be logged in to [RedHat Container Registry](https://access.redhat.com/RegistryAuthentication).
 * The bundle contains manifests and metadata for a single operator version
 * The index contains a database of pointers to the operator manifest content and refers to the bundle(s)